bsymon/romc/README.md

 - `-p` : Also generate HyperPause game info INI file, located at __HyperPause__.
 - `-c` : Use an already generated _system_.xml file.
-- `--csv` : generate a CSV file _system_.csv.
+- `--csv` : Generate a CSV file _system_.csv.
 It include by default the name of the game, and you can specify what fields you want.
+- `--strl` : Determine the maximum length of strings in the CSV file.

 ##### CSV fields